-We can support children in understanding that our bodies are all very different and that each one of us is equally human and deserving of respect, safety and dignity.
-We can develop an independent positive regard for oneself, one's body, others and others' bodies.
+We can support adolescents in understanding that our bodies are all very different and that each one of us is equally human and deserving of respect, safety and dignity.
+We can develop an independent positive regard for oneself, one's body, others and other's bodies.

-Building self-esteem in practice
+Building Self-esteem in Practice

-Adults in an adolescent's life play a crucial role in the development of the child's self-worth and confidence.
-There are certain simple principles of adult-adolescent interactions (behaviour and communication) that help build an adolescent's self-esteem.
+Adults in a child's life play a crucial role in the development of the child's self-worth and confidence.
+There are certain simple principles of adult child interaction (behaviour and communication) that help build a child's self-esteem.

-• Principle 1: Respect children and adolescents (as well as older people)
+• Principle 1: Respect children/adolescents (as well as older people)

-To respect someone is to consider them worthy-it is 'a feeling of admiration that you have for someone because of their personal qualities, their achievements, or their status, and that you show by treating them in a polite and kind way.'-Macmillan Dictionary next line
+To respect someone is to consider them worthy, it is 'a feeling of admiration that you have for someone because of their personal qualities, their achievements, or their status, and that you show by treating them in a polite and kind way.'-Macmillan Dictionary

 It is a powerful concept.
 Why restrict it to only elders?
-Why not extend it to peers and to children and adolescents?
+Why not extend it to peers?
+And to children and adolescents?

-One may argue that adolescents are not worthy of respect because they tend to be argumentative, and rebellious, and don't seem to care much for people who are not in their peer group!
+One may argue that adolescents are not worthy of respect because they tend to be argumentative, rebellious, and don't seem to care much for people who are not in their peer group!
 However, that may be more to do with the way adults tend to use power over adolescents than an inherent feature of adolescent psychology.
 Adolescents do have ample qualities that are admirable!
-They are generally open minded, demonstrate independent thought, and creativity, and show a willingness to explore, and try out new things.
-They are protective of their friends, form strong friendships, and are imaginative, unconstrained by traditional thought patterns, beliefs or behaviour.
+They are generally open minded, demonstrate independent thought, creativity, and show a willingness to explore, try out new things.
+They are protective of their friends, form strong friendships, are imaginative, unconstrained by traditional thought patterns, beliefs or behaviour.
 They challenge the established way of doing things and often open the way for adults to be more rights based and equitable in their behaviour.

-Are not all humans deserving of respect?
-Why restrict respect to just humans?
+Aren't all humans deserving of respect?
+And why restrict respect to just humans?
 What would the world be like if we respected other living beings, trees, water, space and our environment?
-We do respect inanimate objects-like books, certain buildings, certain mountains and rivers too.
+We do respect inanimate objects like books, certain buildings, certain mountains and rivers too.
 Then why should we look for a reason to respect adolescents?
 Or even debate about it?

-Children and adolescents who are respected, that is, their feelings, their ideas and thoughts are listened to, and acknowledged (not necessarily agreed with or acted upon) would grow up feeling that they are worthy and that they matter.
-People would not abuse them, call them names or hit them.
-They would be involved in values and rules-based conversations.
-They would not taunt or bully their peers, as they would not have been subjected to it, and would not have learnt to be violent to get one's way.
+Children and adolescents who are respected, that is, their feelings, their ideas and thoughts are listened to, and acknowledged (not necessarily agreed with or acted upon) would grow up feeling that they are worthy, that they matter.
+They would be involved in values and rights-based conversations.
+They would not taunt or bully their peers, as they would not have been subjected to it, and would not have learnt to be manipulative or violent to get one's way.

 This would do wonders to their sense of self, build a strong foundation of self-worth and self-confidence.
-They would develop empathy and know how to express themselves as well as listen to one another in a non-judgemental, open-minded and open-hearted manner.
+They would develop empathy and know how to express themselves as well as listen to one another in a non-judgemental, open minded and openhearted manner.

 Here it is important to keep in mind that respect is not a constant or a given 'thing'.
-It is dynamic, constantly 'earned' or 'lost' by our behaviour.
+It is dynamic, constantly 'earned or lost' by our behaviour.
 Behaviours that deny or take away others' rights should not be condoned or justified or labelled respectable, just because the person performing those actions is powerful or elderly.
-While all of us deserve respect, it has to be maintained through our actions and words and not by virtue of our class, caste, gender, age, position, authority, etc.
+While all of us deserve respect, it has to be maintained through our actions and words and not by virtue of one's class, caste, gender, age, position, authority, etc.